 The purpose of the Brattleboro Restorative Reentry Program is to engage the community in both supporting people who are returning to the community after incarceration and holding people accountable to repairing harm done and engaging safely in the community.

 The Restorative Reentry Program works with individuals referred by the Department of Corrections, who have been convicted of a felony, and are serving at least a six month sentence.
-Furthermore, they must be returning to the Brattleboro area on Conditional Release, (furlough), be 18 years or older and agree to explore and acknowledge the impact of their past behavior on family, community, victim(s) and themselves.
+Furthermore, participants are on probation, 18 years or older, and agree to explore and acknowledge the impact of their behavior on family, community, victim(s) and themselves.

 A Reentry plan created by the incarcerated individual, the BCJC Director, and a Parole Officer will address:

-COSAs are the center of the Restorative reentry Program.
-Comprised of 3 to 5 trained community volunteers, the COSA meets with Core members at the facility and then once they have reentered the community.
+COSAs are the center of the Restorative Reentry Program.
+Comprised of 3 to 5 trained community volunteers, the COSA meets with participants ideally while still incarcerated and then once they have reentered the community.
 The goals of the COSA are:

-Specifically, the COSA assists the Core Member to meet the challenges of everyday living, i.e., doing laundry, transportation, budgeting, shopping, cooking, and preparing for a job interview.
-The COSA also works with the Core Member to identify triggers that might lead to reoffending and together create a Relapse Prevention Plan.
-Finally, the COSA helps the Core Member determine how to make amends to those impacted by her/his past behavior.
+Specifically, the COSA assists the participant to meet the challenges of everyday living, such as doing laundry, transportation, budgeting, shopping, cooking, and preparing for a job interview.
+The COSA also works with the participant to identify triggers that might lead to harmful behavior.
+Finally, the COSA helps the participant determine how to make amends to those impacted by their past behavior.